nebula-labs-xyz/lendefi-protocol/README.md

 ## Executive Summary

-The Lendefi smart contract represents a sophisticated lending protocol with several noteworthy innovations compared to existing solutions like Compound III, Aave, and MakerDAO.
+The Lendefi protocol represents a sophisticated lending protocol with several noteworthy innovations compared to existing solutions like Compound III, Aave, and MakerDAO.
 This review assesses the contract's architecture, security features, economic model, and overall viability.
 For more information visit [Nebula Labs](https://nebula-labs.xyz).

 ## Architecture & Design